-This area is located on the first floor of the Library.
-It's responsible of the acquisition, cataloging and classification of the library information resource.
+This area is on the library's first floor.
+It handles the acquisition, cataloging and classification of the library information resource.

-Administrative office
+Administrative Office

-The Library Director office is located on the first floor of the building.
-The director oversees and directs the Library's operations including public service, collections, technology, administration and facilities management.
+The Library Director office is on the first floor of the building.
+The director oversees and directs the library's operations including public service, collections, technology, administration, and facilities management.